mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "We haven't been too happy with each other lately, so I hope you're right."

 "Yes, that will happen from time to time," his voice had a tinge of melancholy.
-"I still remember once, I was squabbling with my bundmaman about my son's first formal wear.
-We never even asked him what he wanted; we were too bent on winning the fight.
+"I still remember once, I was squabbling with my bundmaman about my son's first formal robe.
+We never even asked him what he wanted to wear; we were too bent on winning the fight.
 For weeks, It went on like an obsession or a fever.
 We didn't speak, we didn't eat together.
 But then one day," he snapped the air with his fingers.

 "... what?"
 I asked.
 "One day, what?"